Keduse/Minecraft-Fabric-Version-Loader/README.md

 # Minecraft-Fabric-Version-Loader
-Enables users to switch between Minecraft Fabric mod versions with ease.
+This is a python script that enables users to switch between Minecraft Fabric mod versions with ease.
 Allows for having different mods between versions.

 # How to use
 First, ensure that you have [FabricMC](https://fabricmc.net/) installed and have run Minecraft on your computer at least once.